andrewrk/genesis/README.md

 As a user you have access to the source code, and if you are willing to compile from source yourself, you can get the software for free.

-As a company, this means you may freely use the source code in your software, the only restriction being that if you modify Genesis source code, you must contribute those modifications back to the Genesis project.
+As a company you may freely use the source code in your software; the only restriction is that if you modify Genesis source code, you must contribute those modifications back to the Genesis project.